 Try Squares: Why does the orange handle insert move on Try Squares?

-The orange insert in the handles of our TS Try Squares is a unique and intentional design feature created by our founder, John Economaki.
-While it may appear loose, this is not a defect—it’s actually part of the tool's thoughtful engineering and creative expression.
+The orange insert in the handle of the TS Try Square was designed by our founder, John Economaki.
+While it may appear loose, this is part of the tool's thoughtful engineering.

 Purpose & Function

-• If the square ever requires adjustment, the orange insert can be used to gently pry the handle apart, giving users access to make the adjustmen.
+If the square ever needs to be re-squared or adjusted, the orange insert can be used to gently pry the handle apart, giving you access to make the adjustment without damaging the tool.

 A Personal Touch

-John designed the insert to reflect a bit of his own personality—adding a whimsical and playful element to an otherwise precise tool.
-The slight rattle of the orange piece is meant to delight woodworkers and serve as a subtle reminder that even the most serious tools can have a sense of character.
+John designed the orange insert to reflect a bit of his own personality — adding a whimsical and playful element to an otherwise precise tool.
+The slight rattle of the orange piece is intentional, meant to delight woodworkers and serve as a subtle reminder that even the most serious tools can have a sense of character.

 Was this article helpful?